AN OBSESSION IS BORN- MANY PILLBOXES FOLLOWED!

 There are handy reference works on enamel boxes.
 My dear friend Cath found this one for me in a charity shop.
 Pillboxes are ideal to collect while travelling overseas.
 Both my partner Rob and I enjoy hunting for them as we wander around antique fairs and boot sales in the UK , or at markets throughout Europe.
 Here is a gilt, basket weave box with a carved ivory top showing cherubs dancing around a tree.
 It is Italian.

 Rob found a very different enamel box in a northern French village.
 It cost only 5 euros and I love the unusual apple green colour.
 It is marked CHINA, and was clearly manufactured for the export trade.

 This modern box from the Alsace region of France features a wonderful array of woods;

-As my collection grew I became increasingly interested in less expensive ‘social history’ containers.
-Many vintage ones can be found for under $10, such as salesmen’s samples from the 1930s and 40s.
+As my collection grew I became increasingly interested in less expensive ‘social history’ containers rather than just pillboxes Many vintage ones can be found for under $10, such as salesmen’s samples from the 1930s and 40s.
 I love those that still hold some of the original contents; Dunhill pipe cleaning cream, lavender polish, cream perfume, or rouge.
 Others are simple novelty items.
 Among those pictured below is a miniature first aid kit, a lady’s shaver, and a tin of French nibs.

 Something for the music lover; a miniature harmonica;